arlin/sample_taxa/data/README.md

 format: csv

 provenance: obtained via querying the iDigBio API (Andrea).
 Processed to remove non-binomials.

+## idigbioMammalsBinomialsOnlyNosp_50.csv

+contents: download of the mammals in iDigBio ranked by number of records, only includes species with the 50 highest occurrences.

+format: csv

+provenance: obtained via querying the iDigBio API (Andrea).
+Processed to remove non-binomials.

 ## another file